 But if their tight-knit community consists of engaged and committed followers, these micro-influencers can be an extremely effective type of affiliate.
 And if you can find someone who’s familiar with your brand (or have even promoted you before organically), that’s even better!

-Affiliates are an extension of your marketing team.
-It’s important to do your research before accepting them into your program.
+Affiliates are an extension of your marketing team, so do your research before accepting them into your program:

-- Look for consistent activity, a large and increasing fan following, and solid engagement from followers.
+• Look for consistent activity, a growing following, and solid engagement from followers.

-- Comb through their public accounts for any potential red flags, such as spammy links or signs of unethical behavior.
+• Comb through their public accounts for any potential red flags — spammy links or signs of unethical behavior.

-- Ask potential affiliates for a concrete plan of how they intend to promote your brand and deliver mutually agreed results.
+• Ask for a concrete plan of how they intend to promote your brand.

 Next, draw up an affiliate marketing agreement.
 Getting everything down on paper guarantees that both sides are clear on expectations and how the relationship will work going forward.
 Affiliate agreements should typically cover: